Nichz123/Overwatch-MySQL-Database/README.md

-# Overwatch MySQL Database
+# MySQL Database
-This web app connects to a local database I made using MySQL WorkBench filled with data over character from the videogame Overwatch and generates tables for the user to query revelent information regardng the characters.
+This web app connects to a local database made using MySQL WorkBench filled generates tables for the user to query revelent information regardng the characters.

 ## Installation
 Assuming python is installed, install the following modules: